The-Marcy-Lab-School/marcy-curriculum-docs/mod-3-html-css-dom/1-html.md

 ### Browsers Are Programs for Viewing HTML

+At the end of the day, your browser is just a program for interpreting and rendering HTML.
+It can also interpret/render CSS and execute JavaScript!

-To illustrate the difference between markup languages and regular `.txt` files, do the following:
+To illustrate how your browser reads HTML differently than plain text files, do the following:

 * Clone down the repo linked at the top of this lesson if you haven't already
 * Open Chrome
 * Then drag and drop the `index.html` into the tab bar of Chrome (there should be a + icon)
 * Then do the same for the `index.txt` file.

+You should see something like this:

+![A txt and an html file side by side.](../.gitbook/assets/txt-vs-html.png)

 What is the difference between how they are presented by Chrome?

-![A txt and an html file side by side.](../.gitbook/assets/txt-vs-html.png)

-At the end of the day, your browser is just a program for interpreting and rendering HTML.
-It can also interpret/render CSS and execute JavaScript!
+In both cases, the browser is able to render the contents of the file.
+However, it interprets the `.txt` file literally while interpretting the symbols of the `.html` file to change the appearance of the content.

 {% hint style="info" %}
 The first HTML file you should create for a new website should always be `index.html`.
 Your browser will automatically try to load the `index.html` when given a set of HTML files from a server (or from your computer).